 This service is available free to students who meet funded attendance requirements.
 Fee based testing is available for \$50 per student for any student in grades 3-11.
-Testing is administered in April/May at the end of our Academic Year.
-The test we use is Terra Nova, 3rd Edition, Non-Common Core.
+Testing is administered in April/May at the end of our Academic Year and available in Paper or Online Option.
+The test we use is Terra Nova Next Nationally Standardized Testing.
+Non-Common Core.